Cabalum Western College: School activities

-Every first week of October, the Cabalum Western College celebrates her Foundation Week for two main purposes: to let her students remember her humble beginnings and to develop their intra-personal and interpersonal capabilities.
-The event does not only display intelligence but also creativity, sportsmanship, and camaraderie.
-Each year, the college administration, the faculty and staff together with the student's body designed a new program to challenge everyone and to avoid stagnancy of the events.
+Every first week of October, Cabalum Western College celebrates its Foundation Week for two main purposes: to remind its students of its humble beginnings and to develop their intrapersonal and interpersonal capabilities.
+The event not only displays intelligence but also creativity, sportsmanship, and camaraderie.
+Each year, the college administration, the faculty and staff, together with the students' body, design a new program to challenge everyone and to avoid stagnation of the events.

-Aside from ball games, odyssey of the minds and clashes of beauties and wit, the college decided to have a Facet of the Months, which make the students and their teachers to let their sweat of creativity out to have a remarkable presentation.

-The college also allows her students to explore the outside world from campus.
-The graduating students go to Manila as part of their Educational Tour to subject them with the latest trends of Information Technology.
+The college also allows its students to explore the outside world from campus.
+The graduating students are sent to Manila as part of their Educational Tour and are subjected to the latest trends in Information Technology.

-Basically, Cabalum Western College caters students to become more sociable, more humane and competent enough to join the work force of the world.